Gold prices are expected to trade sideways today: Angel Broking

 Outlook

-Chances of delay in the tariffs which are supposed to kick in next week might dent the appeal for the safe haven asset and push the prices lower.
-On the MCX, gold prices are expected to trade sideways today, international markets are trading marginally higher by 0.32 percent at $1479.75 per ounce.
+Uncertainties around the U.S. & China trade and tariff situation might boost the appeal for the safe haven asset provides some support.
+On the MCX, gold prices are expected to trade sideways today; international markets are trading lower by 0.02 percent at $1480.25 per ounce.

 For all commodities report, click here